Arm Fracture in Children

 - Arm and shoulder pain

-- Severe pain when your child moves his arm
+- Severe pain when your child moves his or her arm

 - Weakness or numbness in your child's arm, hand, or fingers